-1.15.1.16.
-This Safety Guide is also applicable for events of heightened public or media attention based on rumours or misinformation without or prior to an underlying emergency

-1.16.1.17.
-The guidance is applicable for all organizations with a role and responsibility in the preparedness for and response to a nuclear or radiological emergency.
-The principle users of this Safety Guide are It is applicable for-all those responsible for communicating with the public and the media in a nuclear or radiological emergency, including those who do not have a day-to-day public communication function.

-1.17.1.18.
-The guidance and recommendations provided in this Safety Guide recognize the influence of social, linguistic, economic and political attributes on how information is received, believed and trusted.

-1.18.1.19.
+- 1.19.
 This Safety Guide is intended to ensure that due attention is paid to public communication in the preparedness for and response to a nuclear or radiological emergency and to support the decisions made on protective actions.
 It intends to give guidance on how to communicate technical aspects to the public in order to mitigate loss of life and other physical and mental health consequences.
 The implementation of protective actions and public trust is contingent on effective public communication.
-This Safety Guide therefore recommends roles and responsibilities in public communication for those who may not have an obvious communication function.

-1.19.1.20.
-The guidance and recommendations provided in this Safety Guide are not applied to:

-The involvement of Iinterested parties involvement in activities for related to the planning of new nuclear power plants or other facilities or for ongoing interested parties involvement activities for existing facilities such as: visitor centres, routine background and informational materials unrelated to nuclear safety and security such as those on nuclear energy or nuclear applications, and public campaigns related to the nuclear industry.

-- Arrangements for communicating after the termination of the nuclear or radiological emergency, when the situation has transited to a planned or existing exposure situation and in the long term remediation phase.
-However, the guidance is applicable for public communication inabout an existing exposure situation after the emergency is declared ended.
-However, the basic concepts and approaches contained in this Safety Guide will support, within the context of overall emergency preparedness, the planning for public communication in the existing exposure situation following the termination of the nuclear or radiological emergency.

-1.20.1.21.
-Terms are used in this Safety Guide as defined in the GSR Part 7 [2] and the IAEA Safety Glossary, 2017 Edition [8].

-1.21.1.22.
-The term 'public communication' in the context of this safety guide refers to any organizational element of the emergency response that is dedicated to communicating information on or related to a nuclear or radiological emergency to:

-- The general public;

-- The media;

-- The population potentially or actually affected by the emergency;

-- Other interested parties.
+This Safety Guide therefore recommends roles and responsibilities in public communication for those who may not have an obvious communication function. - 1.20.
+The guidance and recommendations provided in this Safety Guide are not applied to: - (a) The involvement of interested parties in activities related to the planning of new nuclear power plants or other facilities or for ongoing interested parties involvement activities for existing facilities such as: visitor centres, routine background and informational materials unrelated to nuclear safety and security such as those on nuclear energy or nuclear applications, and public campaigns related to the nuclear industry. - (b) Arrangements for communicating about an existing exposure situation after the emergency is declared ended.
+However, the basic concepts and approaches contained in this Safety Guide will support, within the context of overall emergency preparedness, the planning for public communication in the existing exposure situation following the termination of the nuclear or radiological emergency. - 1.21.
+Terms are used in this Safety Guide as defined in GSR Part 7 [2] and the IAEA Safety Glossary, 2017 Edition [8]. - 1.22.
+The term 'public communication' in the context of this safety guide refers to any organizational element of the emergency response that is dedicated to communicating information on or related to a nuclear or radiological emergency to: - (a) The general public; - (b) The media; - (c) The population potentially or actually affected by the emergency; - (d) Other interested parties.